EmbNet01/EmbNetworks/README.md

 python main.py BrazilAir regr
 ```
 The command 3 computes the visualization task for the Barbell networks.
 It is not available for another network.

-The command 4 computes the classification for generated synthetic networks.

 All the results are stored in the results folder.